 Beginning in 2020, Ratspack Records will be the exclusive distributor of Laura Ainsworth’s albums in Japan.
 On March 25, they will simultaneously release to Japan the studio CD’s Necessary Evil (2013) and New Vintage (2017), along with the 180g compilation LP Top Shelf (2017).
 Laura’s debut studio CD Keep It to Yourself (2011) will follow, with a release date of April 22.

 Click here for more information in Ratspack Records’ “News” section (in Japanese).

 “Where Did The Magic Go” Wins “Best Video” Honors

-This song beautifully summarizes Laura’s “mission statement” of bringing the elegance, class and romance of the last century into today, where it’s sorely needed.
-The lyricist gave Laura permission to change it slightly.
-While Tony Bennett's original was a nostalgic look back by someone who lived through that fabulous era of entertainment, Laura’s is about a younger person who longs to revive it for modern audiences.
-The video includes clips and photos of many of her idols, including a special tribute to her big band genius dad, Billy Ainsworth, who formed her out-of-time musical tastes.
+This song beautifully summarizes Laura’s mission of bringing the elegance, class and romance of the last century into today.
+While Tony Bennett's original was a nostalgic look back by someone who lived through that fabulous musical era, Laura’s is from the viewpoint of a younger person who longs to revive it.
+The video includes many of her idols, including a special tribute to her big band genius dad, Billy Ainsworth, who formed her musical tastes.
 How many of her icons can you recognize?
-Be sure to watch to the very end for a special surprise!
+Watch to the very end for a special surprise!